FAQ: Boost on HPC Systems

 - Boost seems to contain also a CMakeLists.txt.
 That may simplify boost's installation procedure further.

-Note that boost is permanently evolving.
+Note that boost is permanently developing.
 And many parts are also migrated already into the C++ STL (and standard library).
 That is each version of boost may possess different features.